Identical Particles in Quantum Mechanics: Against the Received View: The Received View

 The formal framework here referred to is that of ``quasi-set theory'' \citep[Ch.\ 7]{french}.
-In this variation on standard (ZFU) set theory two sorts of ``atoms'' (``\emph{Urelemente}'') are admitted, via the introduction of predicates $m(x)$ and $M(x)$ signifying that $x$ is an $m$-atom or an $M$-atom, respectively.
+In this variation on standard set theory two sorts of ``atoms'' (``\emph{Urelemente}'') are admitted, via the introduction of predicates $m(x)$ and $M(x)$ signifying that $x$ is an $m$-atom or an $M$-atom, respectively.
 The intended interpretation is that $m$-atoms will refer to quantum particles, whereas $M$-atoms refer to classical objects.
-Because of the motivating idea that quantum particles do not possess individuality, the domain of application of the concept of identity ($=$) in quasi-set theory is restricted, so that it excludes $m$-atoms.
-There \emph{is} a (defined) notion of extensional identity in quasi-set theory, but its applicability is limited to (quasi-)sets and $M$-objects, so that $x=y$ is not a well-formed formula if at least one of the elements $x$ and $y$ is an $m$-atom.
-However, a weaker relation of ``indistinguishability'' (``$\equiv $'') is introduced, which is general and so \textit{can} be applied to $m$-atoms.
-A quasi-set all of whose members are indistinguishable $m$-atoms will have a ``quasi-cardinal'' indicating the number of elements of the quasi-set, but not an ordinal, since the atoms cannot be labeled (labeling would provide individual names and thus bestow individuality on the $m$-atoms).
-Without going into further details (see for such details \citep{french,arenhkrause,arenhart}), we may say that in this quasi-set theory $m$-atoms are handled as elements of collections of objects, that they are denoted by variables and that it is possible to quantify over them, and that they can be different in the sense of not being elements of the same set---everything just as in ordinary set theory.
-Nevertheless, certain arguments that are valid in ordinary set theory are blocked for $m$-atoms because the notion of identity does not apply to them.
+Because of the motivating idea that quantum particles do not possess individuality, the domain of application of the concept of identity ($=$) in quasi-set theory is restricted to $M$-atoms.
+There \emph{is} a notion of identity in quasi-set theory, but its applicability is limited to (quasi-)sets and $M$-objects, so that $x=y$ is not a well-formed formula if at least one of the elements $x$ and $y$ is an $m$-atom.
+There is a relation of ``indistinguishability'' (``$\equiv $''), which is weaker than identity and is applicable to $m$-atoms.
+A quasi-set all of whose members are indistinguishable $m$-atoms will have a ``quasi-cardinal'' indicating the total number of elements of the quasi-set, but not an ordinal, since the atoms cannot be labeled (labeling would provide individual names and thus bestow individuality on the $m$-atoms).
+Without going into further technical details (see \citep{french,arenhkrause,arenhart}), we might say that in this quasi-set theory $m$-atoms are handled asif they were objects, in the sense that there are variables for them, that it is possible to quantify over them, and that they may differ in the sense of not being elements of the same set---as in ordinary set theory.
+Nevertheless, certain arguments valid in ordinary set theory are blocked for $m$-atoms because the notion of identity does not apply to them.

 For example, two $m$-atoms may be indistinguishable, $x \equiv y$, sharing all properties, without being the same.
 In ordinary set theory this is impossible: one of the shared properties would correspond to ``being identical to $x$'', since $x$ is identical to itself, $x = x$.
 But in quasi-set theory the notion of self-identity is not applicable to $m$-atoms, so that Leibniz's principle does not hold.
 By the same token, the singleton set ${a}$ cannot be formed if $a$ is an $m$-atom: this set would consist of all atoms that are identical to $a$, but the notion of identity is not defined for $m$-atoms.